mspass-team/mspass/docs/source/user_manual/database_concepts.rst

 :code:`mspass.preprocessing.seed` and tutorials on raw data handling.

-As noted earlier :code:`site` is a near match in concept to the css3.0 table with the same name, but :code:`channel` is is more than its closes analog in css3.0 called sitechan.
+As noted earlier :code:`site` is a near match in concept to the css3.0 table with the same name, but :code:`channel` is is more than its closest analog in css3.0 called sitechan.
 The key difference between :code:`channel` and sitechan is that :code:`channel` contains not just orientation information, but **may** contain all the metadata needed to define the response characteristics of the